September 20, 2025•3 min read

 return <div>{data.title}</div>;

-}This works great if you absolutely need browser interactivity (like onClick handlers, state updates, or browser APIs).
-But if you're just fetching static or slowly-changing data, you're making the user's browser do heavy lifting it shouldn't have to do.
+}This works well when you need browser interactivity (like onClick handlers, state updates, or browser APIs).
+But for static or slowly changing data, it makes the browser do extra work.

 The Fix: Server Components